ohall/ohall-hugo/content/post/so_you_wanna_dev.md

 ## The platform

 Where is your code going to execute?
 How will your users interact with it.
-For me, right now, that's in the browser an [HTTP API](http://code.tutsplus.com/tutorials/a-beginners-guide-to-http-and-rest--net-16340).
+For me, right now, that's in the browser and [Node's V8 engine](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)).
 Well, [what is a browser](http://googleblog.blogspot.com/2009/10/what-is-browser.html)?
 [How does HTTP work](http://www.slashroot.in/httphypertext-transfer-protocol-request-and-response)?
 What [tools](https://developer.chrome.com/devtools) [are](https://developer.mozilla.org/en-US/docs/Tools) [avaialble](https://developer.apple.com/safari/tools/) to [developers](https://msdn.microsoft.com/en-us/library/dd565628(v=vs.85).aspx)?

 <img src="/images/so_you_wanna_dev2.png"/>